 The Ol Pejeta Conservancy is very well known, not just for its safari experience, but also for its wildlife conservation projects.
 In addition, working closely with the local communities, the conservancy supports local development projects such as schools and clinics.

-here is also a wide variety of activities on offer, and for those in particular who are interested in opportunities to observe and participate in the fascinating and complex variety of work on Ol Pejeta Conservancy.
+A wide variety of activities are on offer, and for those who are particularly interested in opportunities to observe and participate in the fascinating and complex variety of work on Ol Pejeta Conservancy, there is plenty to see and do.
 Combining the integration of wildlife conservation with livestock production, and work within the local communities, a program can be proposed, whereby each day, at least one conservation activity is combined with a morning or afternoon walk.

 Location: Ol Pejeta Bush Camp is within the 100,000 acre Ol Pejeta Conservancy in Laikipia.
 It is a 45 minute flight to Nanyuki from Nairobi, then about a 45 minute drive to the gate from Nanyuki.
 It is northwest of Nairobi, west of Mount Kenya.